 The EPA was established as an independent statutory authority under the

-Environmental Management and Pollution Control Act 1994 (EMPCA) as an integral part of Tasmania's Resource Management and Planning System.
-The EPA's Chief Executive Officer (CEO) has professional and specialist staff within four divisions: Office of the CEO; Environmental Assessments; Environmental Regulation and Salmon Environmental Regulation.
+Environmental Management and Pollution Control Act 1994 (EMPCA) as an integral part of Tasmania's Resource Management and Planning System it was also established as a standalone agency under the State Service Act 2000 in December 2021.
+The EPA has professional and specialist staff within four divisions: Office of the CEO; Environmental Assessments; Environmental Regulation and Salmon Environmental Regulation.

 EPA Organisational Structure (PDF 117Kb)